Rules for Members

 - Commits a serious offence under the rules of any relevant regulatory body;

-and it is determined by the ExCom that as a result of the breach or offence, the Member’s/Associate’s continuing Membership or Associateship status could bring LBMA into disrepute, the Membership or Associateship status may be terminated/revoked.
+and it is determined by the ExCom that as a result of the breach or offence, the Member’s continuing Membership status could bring LBMA into disrepute, the Membership status may be terminated/revoked.

 - Resignation Procedure

-A Member or Associate may at any time resign from LBMA by giving notice in writing to LBMA and shall thereupon cease to be a Member or cease to have Associate status.
-In the event of a Member or Associate resigning, the annual subscription fee shall be payable in full for the year during which such resignation or termination of Membership or Associateship occurs.
-If the Member or Associate has already paid its annual subscription fees, the Member or Associate shall not be entitled to recover such payment or any part thereof from LBMA.
+A Member may at any time resign from LBMA by giving notice in writing to LBMA and shall thereupon cease to be a Member.
+In the event of a Member resigning, the annual subscription fee shall be payable in full for the year during which such resignation or termination of Membership occurs.
+If the Member has already paid its annual subscription fees, the Member shall not be entitled to recover such payment or any part thereof from LBMA.